 I move the pepper-mill two centimeters to the left.
 Suddenly, I’m ok.
 You could project the Golden Mean over my kitchen set-up, and there’d be perfect alignment.
-The radishes are amazingly julienned, uniformly 1/8 inch in cut, and the garlic is a perfect brunoise.
+The radishes are amazingly julienned, uniformly 1/8 inch in cut, and I’m creating a perfect brunoise from a willing carrot.
 With the leeks perpendicular as they are, this mise-en-place may well as be a Piet Mondrian done in food.

 Finn cries.
 He’s my square peg in a round hole.

-I turn my attention towards Finn, and the crying stops, neatly.
-It’s uncanny: one minute it’s an exhaustive cry, then—on the inhalation—it’s a laugh.
+I turn my attention towards Finn and the crying stops, neatly.
+It’s uncanny: one minute it’s an exhaustive cry, then—upon inhalation—it’s a laugh.
 His eyes widen blue when meeting mine.
-This is his gambit, his manner of saying, ‘ Daddy—your move.’
+It’s his gambit, his manner of saying, ‘ Daddy—your move.’
 He actually pushes forward in his highchair as emphasis.

 I’m met with a smile, stereotypic.
-Children with Down Syndrome share faces and that smile is a reminder that Finn belongs to something else besides his particular heredity.
+Children with Down syndrome share faces and that smile is a reminder Finn belongs to something else besides his particular heredity.

 He’s actually been watching me for a spell and suddenly I feel exposed.
 ‘Obsessive Compulsive Symmetry Disorder.’
-I’m self-diagnosed, and that’s the worst diagnosis to have.
+I’m self-diagnosed, and that’s the worst kind of diagnosis to have.